-Welfare definition:
+(b) Welfare definition:

 This definition was given by Alfred Marshall.
-He was the follower of Adam smith.
-He wrote a famous book "Principles of economics" (or) "Principles of political economy" in 1870.
+He was the follower of Adam Smith.
+He wrote a famous book "Principles of Economics" (or) "Principles of Political Economy" in 1870.

 "Economics is the study of mankind in ordinary business of life.
-It examines that part of Individual and social action which is most closely connected with the attainment and with the use of material requisites of well being".
+It examines that part of individual and social action which is most closely connected with the attainment and with the use of material requisites of well being".

-According to Alfred Marshall's definition, economics is one side study of wealth, on other and more important side is the study of part of man (or) welfare of the man.
+According to Alfred Marshall's definition, economics is one side study of wealth, on the other and more important side, a part of the study of man (or) welfare of the man.

 - 1. According to this definition, economics is a social science. - 2.
-According to definition, goods are classified into two types (or) categories - Material goods - Immaterial goods

-- 3. According to Alfred Marshall, economics is a normal science. - 4.
+According to the definition, goods are classified into two types (or) categories: - Material goods - Immaterial goods - 3.
+According to Alfred Marshall, economics is a normal science. - 4.
 The top priority is given to man (or) welfare of man, secondary priority is given to wealth. - 5.
 Marshall enhanced the status of man from economic man to social man.
 Economics related only some material goods which promote the human welfare.